-The CODM assesses the performance of the operating segments mainly based on revenues and operating profit or loss of each operating segment.
-Thus, segment result would present revenues, cost of revenues and operating expenses, and operating profit or loss for each segment, which is in line with CODM's performance review.
+The CODM assesses the performance of the operating segments mainly based on segment revenue and gross profit of each operating segment.
 There were no material inter-segment sales during the three months and nine months ended September 30, 2022 and 2021.
+The revenues from external customers reported to the CODM are measured in a manner consistent with that applied in the consolidated income statement.